mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 I took some advice and really broke up the workshops into smaller pieces, each one being a video of 5-10 minutes.

 I also went all-out with the effort, hammering these out over break.
 I recorded each workshop multiple times, and edited the takes with Premiere.
-I wrote a complete script for each video, created code checkpoints, and collated other relevant resouces.
+I wrote a complete script for each video, created code checkpoints, and collated other relevant resources.
 All in all, it took me easily over 50 hours to produce, at the end, about an hour and a half of video content and 10k words of writing.

 I'm pretty proud of this set of workshops, especially my attention to detail.
 I got a ton of positive feedback on the workshop track, and we've since then reused this open-source content in other training materials.
 It wasn't the same as running an in-person hackathon, but it was the best we could have done.